dgerod/dgerod.github.io/_posts/2010-09-25-studying-delta-3-robot.md

 ---
 layout: post
-tags: robotics delta-3_robot model_design prototype
+tags: robotics delta-3_robot prototype CAD
 ---

 # Study kinematics of a delta-3 robot using a cardboard model